MaciejBabicki/Programmers/README.md

 **Security**: Spring Security

 ## Features
-**User CRUD operations:** Programmer's personal data with specialization and repository name
+**User CRUD operations:** You can create, read, update, delete programmer's personal data with specialization and repository name

 **Searching Repositories:** You can find the Github repositories for concrete programmer, filter not fork repositories, see the branches, last commits and more.

-**Security:** To access the web page you have to log in.
+**Security:** You have to log in to acces the resources.

 ![Programmers](https://github.com/MaciejBabicki/Programmers/assets/123827748/c271de49-bc31-4677-a039-b11874ff387e)